On the Limitations of Carbon-Aware Temporal and Spatial Workload Shifting in the Cloud: Objectives and Methodology

-\item \textbf{Temporal Workload Shifting.} How much carbon savings are possible from temporally shifting delay-tolerant batch workloads?
-How do the savings vary with workload characteristics, such as job length and slack? (\S\ref{sec:temporal}).

-\item \textbf{Spatial Workload Migration:} How much savings are possible from spatially migrating interactive workloads?
-How might latency SLOs and regional privacy regulations impact carbon savings?
-What is the optimal policy for minimizing carbon emissions? (\S\ref{sec:spatial}).
+\item \textbf{Spatial Migration:} How much carbon reduction is possible from spatially migrating workloads?
+How might capacity, latency SLOs, and regional privacy constraints impact this carbon reduction What is the optimal policy for minimizing carbon emissions? (\S\ref{sec:spatial}).